Session ONE – Developing and Implementing the Connected Digital Workplace by Embracing new ways of working

 Keep Track of Your Digital Transformation Evolution

 Benchmarking the success of your digital transformation strategies is just as important – if not more – than developing new digital workplace incentives.
-Continued monitoring of such strategies is key to ensuring that your programmes are meeting your employee and customer needs.
-In this session we discuss:
+Continued monitoring of such an approach is key to ensuring that your programmes are meeting your employee and customer needs.
+In this session, we discuss:

 - Voice of employee analytics (VoE), your employees’ experience with technology (EXtech) and more